nasimbio/bioinfo-blog/content/post/2025-12-10-deseq2-normalization/index.md

 ### 2. Compute a pseudo-reference using the geometric mean

-For each gene, DESeq2 computes a **geometric mean across all samples**.
+Then it calculates the average of logs for each gene or across different samples.
+This is called **geometric mean**.
 This value represents a pseudo-reference expression level for that gene.

 ---

 ### 3. Exclude genes with zero counts

-Genes that have Infinity after log transformation (zero counts befor log transformation) in one or more samples are excluded from the geometric mean calculation, since they would result in infinite log values.
+Genes that have Infinity after log transformation (zero counts before log transformation) in one or more samples are excluded for downstram analysis.

 ---